*This article has been updated since its original publish date.

 With all that being said, these are my picks in Florence if you’re looking for a flat white (basically a double shot with a flat layer of velvety microfoam) a V60 pour over, cold brew or a calculated espresso.

-For more coffee tips and cafe treats in Florence, check out our Historic Food Lover’s Tour and/or our Street Food Market Walk!
+For more coffee tips and cafe treats in Florence, check out our Hidden Gem’s Food Lover’s Tour and/or our Street Food Market Walk!

 Ditta Artigianale

-I distinctly remember when Ditta opened in 2013.
-It was one of the few trailblazers who hedged their bets on specialty coffee in Italy and was known for being a place that cared about sourcing and 3rd wave techniques that’s not just burnt a** espresso.
-They do all sorts of trendy 3rd wave tricks with coffee like cold brew, vacuum, chemex, flat white and a cold coffee tonic.
+I distinctly remember when Ditta opened in 2013 of via de’Neri.
+It was one of the few trailblazers who hedged their bets on specialty coffee in Italy and was known for caring deeply about the farmers, sourcing and 3rd wave techniques that’s not just burnt espresso from underpaid purveyors They do all sorts of trendy 3rd wave tricks with coffee like cold brew, vacuum, chemex, flat white and a cold coffee tonic.
 The decor is fresh, solid music selection, vintage feel and reminds me of an artsy hang-out.
+They have grown a lot over the years and deserve every drop of success.
+They paved the way to a specialty coffee shop culture Florence finally has.

 Caffe Piansa